RafiKueng/dropContactAngleMeasurement/docs/readme.md

     - install pyqt
 * install opencv
     - extract
-    - add bin to %path%
+    - add bin to `%path%`
-    - add cv/build/python to %pythonpath%
+    - add `cv/build/python` to `%pythonpath%`
 * get the programm from github

 3.2. how to use it
 -------------------
-(* edit parameters in parameters.py TODO not yet implemented)
+(* edit parameters in `parameters.py` TODO not yet implemented)
 * run it with:
-	$ quick_eval.py inputvideofile.avi [outputdir=.]
+	`$ quick_eval.py inputvideofile.avi [outputdir=.]`
 * wait
 * checkout the output

-you can run multiple analyses in parallel straight forward if you'd like to, have a look at the "startquickeval.cmd" script for windows in the root directory.
+you can run multiple analyses in parallel straight forward if you'd like to, have a look at the `startquickeval.cmd` script for windows in the root directory.